Makgatho Mandela

 Makgatho Lewanika Mandela (26 June 1950 – 6 January 2005) was the son of Nelson Mandela and his first wife Evelyn Mase.
-He is the father of Ndaba Mandela.
+He is the father of Ndaba Mandela and Inkosi Zwelivelile Mandla Mandela.
 He died of AIDS on 6 January 2005 in Johannesburg.

 Circumstances surrounding his death

 His second wife Zondi died on 13 July 2003 at age 46.
 At first, her cause of death was given as pneumonia; after Makgatho's death, his son from his previous marriage Mandla later announced that her pneumonia had been a complication of AIDS.

 When Nelson Mandela announced the cause of his son's death, he said: "Let us give publicity to HIV/AIDS and not hide it, because the only way to make it appear like a normal illness like tuberculosis, like cancer, is always to come out and say somebody has died because of HIV/AIDS, and people will stop regarding it as something extraordinary."